FuneralSuits18/system-design-101/README.md

 ### What does API gateway do?

-**API Gateway:** An API gateway is a data-plane entry point for API calls that represent client requests to target applications and services.
-It typically performs request processing based on defined policies, including authentication, authorization, access control, SSL/TLS offloading, routing, and load balancing.
+**API Gateway:** An API gateway is an API management tool that sits between a client and a collection of backend services.

+An API gateway acts as a reverse proxy to accept all API calls, aggregate the various services required to fulfill them, and return the appropriate result.

 The diagram below shows the details.